 Add the broth and milk.
 For even richer results substitute cream for some of the milk.

 Stir immediately to prevent the flour from clumping.
 Increase the heat and bring the mixture to a simmer.
 Reduce the heat to medium, add the remaining ingredients, and simmer, uncovered, for 15 minutes, stirring occasionally.

 The end result is a perfectly delicious cream of celery soup you can enjoy on its own or use in place of bought condensed soup for any recipe calling for it.

-- 2 cups very finely chopped good quality, flavorful celery (about 5 large stalks, organic recommended for optimal flavor).
+- 2 cups very finely chopped good quality flavorful celery (about 5 large ribs, organic recommended for optimal flavor).

 - 1 teaspoon salt

 - 1/8 teaspoon freshly ground pepper